 - angulation (use the anterior humeral line)

-- alignement of the radius and ulnar with the distal humerus
+- alignment of the radius and ulnar with the distal humerus

 - invisible fracture line

 - assess for joint effusion (anterior and posterior fat pad sign)